stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   The speedup is achieved during IBD by only adding coins to the UTXO set when they will still be in the UTXO set at the end of IBD.
-This knowledge of the final UTXO set state stated is compactly encoded in a minimally trusted, pre-generated hints file.
+This knowledge of the final UTXO set state is compactly encoded in a minimally trusted, pre-generated hints file.
 In addition to minimizing overhead on chainstate operations, SwiftSync enables further performance improvements by allowing parallel block validation.